butaixianran/Stable-Diffusion-Webui-Civitai-Helper/about_version2.md

 So, for Model Info Helper, I'm re-designing it into a stand alone model and workflow management system, which should work with most popular SD UI, not just for SD webui.

+And I'll take down all workflow management functions so this stand alone version can be release sooner.
 Since it won't be released as estimated, I have updated the old civitai helper 1.x to work with latest SD webui.